Good-Enough-Incorporated/TaskTok/README.md

+**This project is a collaborative effort for Team 5 in UMGC 495 for our capstone project.
+This developement is purely for school and is not used in any production environment.**

+Team instructions:

 Install Python (3.11)

 Install VSCode and install any python dependencies (easiest is to just make a test.py > Print "test" > run.
 VSCode should do the rest for you